Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

-# High Performance RabbitMQ Publishing: Spring RabbitTemplate
+# Spring RabbitTemplate High-Performance Publishing

-When building high-throughput messaging systems with RabbitMQ, the choice of publishing strategy can dramatically impact both performance and reliability.
-Especially when you rely on abstractions like Spring RabbitTemplate.
-I've performed some test to which lead me to dig into documentstion and source code to understand the behaviour behind.
+When building high-throughput messaging systems with RabbitMQ, the choice of publishing strategy can dramatically impact both performance and reliability, especially when you rely on abstractions like Spring RabbitTemplate.
+I've performed some tests which led me to dig into documentation and source code to understand the behavior behind the scenes, and today I want to share my observations.

-## Simple Confirmations with Callbacks: Understanding Delivery Tags
+## Simplest Confirmations with Callbacks

 The foundation of reliable RabbitMQ publishing starts with publisher confirmations.
 Here's a practical example that demonstrates how to track individual message acknowledgments: